pedrofernandesx/pedrofernandesx/README.md

 ### 👾 A little more…

 I am continuously working on personal and academic projects, focusing on improving code quality, problem-solving skills, and real-world application development.
-Always looking to learn something new, break a few things in VS Code, and build projects to share on LinkedIn 😅
+Always looking to learn something new, break a few things in VS Code, and build projects!

----

-### 🚀 A little more…